 Yes.
 The degree can be studied part-time under certain circumstances (for example because of a job).
 Learn more about requirements for part-time study (Teilzeitstudium) here (link in German).

 What are the costs?

 The EduTech M.Sc. is tuition-free.
 However, students need to pay the semester fee at Saarland University, currently €288 per semester (year 2020).
 Depending on potential visa requirements, you may need to prove a certain amount of money on a blocked bank account in Germany to cover your living costs.

 I want to apply for a scholarship (e.g., DAAD) and I need a confirmation letter.
 Can you send me one in advance?

 Unfortunately, we cannot give confirmation letters outside the official application period.
-We can only offer to give you an unofficial letter stating that you would possibly fit our master’s program if you apply for the next winter semester.
+We can only offer to give you a Statement of Suitability letter (read above) stating that you would possibly fit our master’s program if you apply for the next winter semester.
 For this, we would need all your application documents for evaluating them and, in case that you seem to be a good match for our study program, we would certify that for you.
-Please send your documents (refer to the “checklist” section above) via e-mail to EduTech@mx.uni-saarland.de and write on the email subject line “Request for a Statement of Suitability letter”.
+To obtain this letter, please contact us via e-mail to EduTech@mx.uni-saarland.de and write on the email subject line “Request for a Statement of Suitability letter”.
 Afterward, you will be informed about the required documents for this letter.

 Does Saarland University offer scholarships, “Co-Op schemes”, or student loans for international students?

 In general, there are scholarships.
 The biggest scholarship program is being offered by DAAD for all of Germany.
 The UdS also offers a scholarship call StudienStiftungSaar, but many times students can apply once they are studying in their 2nd or 3rd semester.
 For more information, you may want to ask the International Office, or the Central Student Advisory Service (ZSB).